inrialearninglab/ai4t/docs/3-Partners-resources/3-1-Resources-used-for-Pilot-phase-presentation.en.md

 Some of these are brought together in this section in the following organisation

--   All On-line resources and Moocs are gathered on a specific page: Other resources 2-1 moocs and on-line resources[^1]
+-   All On-line resources and Moocs are gathered in another place: Other resources 2-1 moocs and on-line resources[^1]

 -   Resources mentioned are all in English